WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### Can I restamp using the backup copy?
 Will it make a copy into the backup folder?

-- You can restamp using the backup, just copy the file back into your Downloads folder.
-The file won't get duplicated in the share folder if it is already there.
+- You can restamp using the backup, just open the pdf and Save As a new file in your Downloads folder.
+The file won't get duplicated in the shared folder if it is already there.

 ### Why are some files copying to the wrong folder when there is no producer two code?